A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Method

 If the test samples are deemed to be OOD, a common solution is to first compose an adaption dataset from the testing scenario.
 Using this adaption dataset, we then perform test-time training on the existing model.
 To be specific, test-time training leverages the annotation samples from $\mathcal{D}_{test}$ and fine-tunes the optimized guideline $G_{opt}$ with the same training process introduced in Section~\ref{sec:training}.
 Unfortunately, in the ASAG scenario, the annotation is usually expensive.
 Besides, it is challenging to ask pedagogical experts to provide a large amount of annotation samples to help the existing system adapt to any changes in a timely manner.
 To solve this issue, we propose an incremental labeling approach which checks the marginal performance changes brought by gradually increasing the size of annotation samples.
-By selecting the size with highest marginal gains in metrics like accuracy and Cohen's Kappa, \textit{GradeOpt} only asks pedagogical experts for necessary annotations.
+By selecting the size with highest marginal gains in metrics like accuracy and Kappa, \textit{GradeOpt} only asks pedagogical experts for necessary annotations.
 This not only reduces the annotation work loads but also increases the adaption efficiency of the framework.
 Finally, when the $G_{opt}$ passes the OOD test, \textit{GradeOpt} will be leveraged to finish ASAG over all samples in $\mathcal{D}_{test}$.

-\section{Experiment~}
+\section{Experiment}

 In this section, we conduct experiments to validate the effectiveness of \textit{GradeOpt}.
-Through the experiments, we aim to answer the following research questions.
-(1) RQ1: Whether the refined guidelines based on prompt optimization match or exceed the performance of human-crafted guidelines?
-(2) RQ2: Are the optimized guidelines applicable to new datasets of the same or similar questions?
-(3) RQ3: How does each component contribute to the overall effectiveness of the guideline optimization system?
-Before presenting our experimental results and observations, we first introduce our general experimental settings.
+Through the experiments, we aim to answer the following research questions. \textbf{RQ1}: Whether the refined guidelines based on prompt optimization match or exceed the performance of human-crafted guidelines? \textbf{RQ2}: Are the optimized guidelines applicable to new datasets of the same or similar questions? \textbf{RQ3}: How does each component contribute to the overall effectiveness of the guideline optimization system?